Strabane Canal

 The Strabane Canal is a short (6.5 km) canal in County Tyrone, Northern Ireland.
-It connected the market town of Strabane to the navigable River Foyle and from there to the port of Foyle Port on the north coast of Ireland.
+It connected the market town of Strabane to the navigable River Foyle and from there to Londonderry Port on the north coast of Ireland.
 The canal opened in 1796 and closed in 1962.

 History

 The Strabane Canal was conceived by The 1st Marquess of Abercorn as a way of encouraging industrial and commercial development in Strabane and its immediate surroundings, most of which was within his estates.

-An Act of Parliament was obtained to authorise the construction of the 6.4 km canal, although the land required for the canal was bought by the Marquess's agents by agreement with the owners, and the project, which cost £11,858, was privately funded by the Marquess, assisted by a loan of £3,703 from the Irish Parliament.
+An act of Parliament was obtained in 1791 to authorise the construction of the 6.4 km canal, although the land required for the canal was bought by the Marquess's agents by agreement with the owners, and the project, which cost £11,858, was privately funded by the Marquess, assisted by a loan of £3,703 from the Irish Parliament.
 The canal ran from the tidal waters of Lough Foyle at Leck, some 16 km upstream from Derry, to Strabane.
 It left the Foyle just above its junction with the Burndennet River, to enter Crampsie's Lock.
 The main water supply was from a burn which entered the canal above Devine's Lock, the only other lock built.

 Construction began in late 1791, with John Whally of Coleraine acting as engineer, after the plans had been inspected by Richard Owen, then working on the extension of the Lagan Canal from Lisburn to Lough Neagh.
 Most of the canal was completed within a year, but construction of the locks and the junction with the Foyle took much longer, and was finally finished in 1795.
 An official opening took place on 21 March 1796, amidst great celebrations.
 The "respectable inhabitants" ate at The Abercorn Arms, and proposed many toasts, while ale was supplied to the general populace, and there were bonfires and illuminations.